 What is the most valuable lesson you have learned during your tenure at FRT?

-As FRT expands their footprint of shareholder class action cases, active jurisdictions and the number of clients serviced, it is really important to have a good understanding of all the operational changes that are happening.
+As FRT expands its footprint of shareholder class action cases, active jurisdictions and the number of clients serviced, it is really important to have a good understanding of all the operational changes that are happening.
 The key to keeping up with a growing business is to think about the right long term architecture.
 A little bit of early diligence helps avoid a lot of unnecessary technical debt.

 What is one piece of advice that has changed your professional career?